Jollees: Cabaret venue

 Its capacity of 1,790 made it the country's biggest cabaret venue in the 1970s.
 Its location in one of England's smaller cities meant that some acts were initially reluctant to appear and only did so after their peers had performed there.

 The venue's hosts included the main host, comedian Mel Scholes, Ian 'Sludge' Lees and Pete Conway, the father of pop star Robbie Williams.
-Acts who appeared at the venue included Cliff Richard, Roy Orbison, Tommy Cooper, Norman Wisdom, Cannon and Ball, Freddie Starr, Ronnie Corbett, Cilla Black, The Barron Knights, Morecambe and Wise, Sarah Vaughan, Petula Clark, Johnny Mathis, Engelbert Humperdinck, David Essex, Frankie Laine, Jack Jones, Andy Williams, The Shadows, Les Dawson, Tony Christie, Frankie Vaughan, Ken Dodd, Frankie Howerd, Bernard Manning, Tommy Steele, The Three Degrees and Demis Roussos.
+Acts who appeared at the venue included Cliff Richard, Roy Orbison, Tommy Cooper, Bob Monkhouse, Norman Wisdom, Cannon and Ball, Freddie Starr, Ronnie Corbett, Cilla Black, The Barron Knights, Morecambe and Wise, Sarah Vaughan, Petula Clark, Johnny Mathis, Engelbert Humperdinck, David Essex, Frankie Laine, Jack Jones, Andy Williams, The Shadows, Les Dawson, Tony Christie, Frankie Vaughan, Ken Dodd, Frankie Howerd, Bernard Manning, Tommy Steele, The Three Degrees and Demis Roussos.
 Visitors included members of the British royal family, such as The Duke of Edinburgh and Princess Margaret.

 Cabaret performances ceased in October 1981.